 You just need to replace

-YOUR_ACCESS_TOKEN by your real access token that you can find in your account.
+YOUR_ACCESS_TOKEN by your real access token that you can find in your account and

 To import your WMTS file in QGIS click on the Layer menu then Add WMS/WMTS Layer…

 *Tip: You can also use the shortcut CTRL + SHIFT + W*